LUKEQ420/LUKEQ420.github.io/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
+  - title: Excellent Student Scholarship
+    date: '2025-09-15'
+    awarder: Beijing Institute of Technology
+    summary: |
+      Awarded for achieving the top academic rank (1st place) in the class during the 2024-2025-2nd semester.
+This scholarship recognizes exceptional academic performance and dedication to studies.
+    icon: uploads/graduation-cap
   - title: Finalist ([MCM/ICM](https://www.comap.com/contests/mcm-icm)) <br> Top 1.96% of 27,456 teams worldwide
     date: '2025-05-09'
     awarder: Consortium for Mathematics and its Applications (COMAP)